Research & Program Development

 But what does this mean?
 The special BR&E issue offers several articles featuring research, application, and evaluation of BR&E and related economic development issues in the U.S. and Canada.
 It includes innovative practices, case studies of local/state/province programs, and emerging issues.

-Some articles are online now (February 6, 2017).
+All ten articles are online now.
 The paper version of the special issue will be available to Community Development Society members or for purchase from University of Minnesota for nonmembers.
 Reserve a Print Copy

 Research on BR&E Strategies Programs

 A number of research projects and papers have been completed on the BR&E Visitation Programs.
 (Note: Minnesota's BR&E Visitation Program is known as the BR&E Strategies Program.)
 The results of each are reviewed, summarizing the data collection methods and the major findings.

 View the BR&E process and timeline.